 Some lenders have different categories for motorcycle loans depending on whether you buy a new or used motorcycle.
 Lenders also have varying definitions of what they consider a motorcycle, so check with your lender before you make your purchase.

 Unsecured motorcycle loans don’t require collateral, making them a popular choice for many would-be motorcyclists.
 They usually have a higher interest rate than secured loans since these loan products are riskier for the lender.

 You’ll also need good or excellent credit history — typically a score of 670 or higher — to qualify.
 If lenders provide a loan without collateral, they want to ensure they’re dealing with someone who they can confirm is financially responsible.
 Although unsecured loans are a little harder to qualify for, they’re often a great option for buying a motorcycle.

 How do motorcycle loans work?

-An unsecured motorcycle loan works differently.
+An unsecured motorcycle loan works a little differently.
 Like a personal loan, an unsecured loan is entirely based on your history of credit usage and ability to repay the loan.
-If you have a great credit history and a verifiable source of income the best rates will be available to you.
+If you have a great credit history and a verifiable source of income, the best rates will be available to you.
 Once approved, your loan is funded and deposited into your bank account.
 You can then take these funds and act as a cash buyer when negotiating with the motorcycle dealer or private party.